zooplus/SwiftStyleGuide/README.markdown

 * Long lines should be wrapped at around 70 characters.
 A hard limit is intentionally not specified.

-* Avoid trailing whitespaces at the ends of lines.
+* Remove trailing whitespaces at the ends of lines.

 * Add a single newline character at the end of each file.

 ## Comments

-When they are needed, use comments to explain **why** a particular piece of code does something.
+When they are needed, use comments to explain **why** a particular piece of code does something, especially for public methods.
 Comments must be kept up-to-date or deleted.

 Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*